 Low Elasticity & Brittleness

-While it may seem to be a consequence of lack of moisturization, that’s may not always be the case.
+While it may seem to be a consequence of a lack of moisturization, that may not always be the case.
 There’s another reason why your hair might’ve lost its elasticity and is breaking easily.
 Elasticity here means that on stretching, your hair bounces back to its natural state.
-So, on stretching if you notice that your hair stays in that same ‘stretched shape,’ you can consider getting a protein treatment for hair.
+So, on stretching if you notice that your hair stays in that same ‘stretched shape,’ you can consider getting this hair treatment.

 According to the American Academy of Dermatology, it is normal if you lose 50 to 100 strands of hair in one day.
 So, you shouldn’t get alarmed every time some strands of your hair wash down the drain.
 It is most likely nothing problematic.